93 Comments

 Hey, B!
 I'm with you!!
 10 years ahead!
 It's true, the last ten years have been a prep for me in terms of zeroing in on what nurtures my own three buckets.
 There is lots of room still in those buckets and Jonathan's podcast on this topic clarified a lot.

 Smack in the middle of peri-menopause and this has been a question I've been sitting with for months.
 I feel a season coming to a close and I sense possibility in the air.
 I would like to claim and cultivate Ease.
 Prosperity.
-Regenerative.
+Regeneration.

 Good timing for me as I turned 68 a month ago.
 I got a little weepy when I thought 2x20 would take me to 90.
 There’s an inclination to panic.
 So, in order not to panic, I am going to take a little time over this next week to ponder your structure.